vladimirantigua/Capstone/README.md

-# IT Inventory Management - Count IT:
+# IT Inventory Management - "Count IT":

 # Project Overview

 Building a website app called "IT Inventory Management - Count IT" to aid the with the inventory management with the IT deppartment from my former employer and any other company who wants to have an updated count the IT equipment.
 This project will be built with Django.